 Restaurants in Venice

 While Venice's cuisine can't quite compare with many other Italian destinations, the city does have some wonderful restaurants featuring the cuisine of the Veneto.
-Near the Rialto Bridge there is a string of restaurants with tables along the canal, where you can enjoy the quintessential Venetian practice of dining by the canal lights.
+Near the Rialto Bridge is a string of restaurants with tables along the canal, where you can enjoy the quintessential Venetian practice of dining by the canal lights.
 The Dorsoduro area has the highest concentration of places where locals, especially students, go to eat.

 Travellers looking for authentic Venetian cuisine and prices should avoid establishments with menus in six different languages displayed in the windows, and rather head away from the tourist centre to look for quaint and welcoming eateries tucked away in the city's nooks and crannies.